maikelvl/workspace/README.md

 Now you will see your workspace which is configured as you wish.

 ## Install extra software
 If you’ve got your own software you wish to have in your workspace, just add scripts to ./base and reference them in ./base/Dockerfile.
-Now run `workspace -B` in your Mac terminal.
+Now run the following in your Mac terminal:

+	workspace -B

 ## Uninstall Workspace
 Just trash your Workspace directory and delete the aliases from ~/.bash_profile